 Dubrovnik is also home some amazing restaurants that serve Croatian, Mediterranean, Asian, Fusion, Vegetarian,, Italian, etc. It is all available in Dubrovnik.
 While one can enjoy fine-dining in the best restaurants here, one can also get cheaper tourist eateries in the local markets, and sit-down cafes.
 Dubrovnik also boasts of some very fine bars and clubs that are great when you want to wind-down after a whole day of sightseeing.

 For me photographs reveal and help me see something which I would not have seen otherwise.
 Photographing and using a camera has trained my eyes to see without one.
 I have noticed that since I started photographing, I have begun to see things differently, and to see beauty where previously I would not.
 To see wonder in previously dull moments.
 To see magic in previously boring situations.

 I shoot with an intention to bring our cities closer together.
-I hope my photographs in the Parallel Cities project can convey the emotion and feeling behind the cities I photograph.
+I hope my photo essays can convey the emotion and feeling behind the cities I photograph.
 I certainly believe that photography is more than creating pretty pictures.
 It is a medium, a very powerful medium, that has been instrumental in shaping the society in which we live in.

 There was a time when all I wanted to do was make pretty pictures, but today I want to use my photography skills (whatever little I have) to make an impact, and to communicate my message to the whole world.
-In a way, it would be right to say that I did not find and start the Parallel Cities project, but instead our cities sought me out and called me towards them.
+In a way, it would be right to say that I did not find and start photographing cities, but instead the cities sought me out and called me towards them.